-Customer Journey: definition and explanations
+Customer journey: definition and explanations

-Customers want more than just good products
+More than just good products

-- Awareness / The product enters the consciousness
+- Awareness / The product becomes conscious

 - Favorability / Interest is growing